 In California, Sexual harassment is created and controlled by statute.
-California has a one-year statute of limitations for sexual harassment, but as with everything in the law, it is not a simple process.
+California has a three-year statute of limitations for sexual harassment, but as with everything in the law, it is not a simple process.

 When Sexual Harassment Statute of limitation Begins

-The one-year statute of limitations starts when the last act of sexual harassment is committed.
-For example, if an employee works for a company but the sexual harassment stopped, the employee has one year from the date the harassment stopped to bring an action against the company.
+The three-year statute of limitations starts when the last act of sexual harassment is committed.
+For example, if an employee works for a company but the sexual harassment stopped, the employee has three years from the date the harassment stopped to bring an action against the company.
 However, before the employee can sue the company, they must obtain a Right-to-Sue letter from the Department of Fair Employment and Housing.